brendan-duncan/webgpu_inspector/docs/inspect.md

 **Frame Time**: Plots the frame duration over time.
 This lets you identify spikes in your renders.
 A common source of spikes is garbage collection.
 The graph labels show you the minimum frame time and maximum frame time over the plotted frames.

 **GPU Objects**: Plots the number of GPU Objects that are allocated over time.
+You can select a specific GPU object type to plot from the option box.
+The GPU Objects option tracks all GPU objects.

 A plot that has a saw-tooth pattern indicates you are allocating GPU objects and garbage collection is destroying them.
 Some GPU objects are more expensive than others, such as buffers and textures.
 Others are light-weight, such as texture views.
 But with any garbage collected language, minimizing garbage collection is ideal.

 ## GPU Objects